 - TEACHING TIME (No. Of Weeks): 14 weeks (Approximately) - CLASSES

-The course is organized around daily lectures as per the time table scheduled in online mode via Google Meet.
+The course is organized around daily lectures as per the time table scheduled.
 Students will be given readings each week to help them follow the course content.
 These readings will be discussed in class in detail.